 How long does it take?

 Approximately 10 working days

-- If you need to correct inaccurate personal information, such as your name, date of birth or address, you need to raise a data entry dispute.
-More details are available on the DBS website.
+If your certificate contains inaccurate personal information, for example your name, date of birth or address, you will need to raise a data entry dispute with the DBS.
+Further details can be found on the DBS website.

-- However, if your conviction details are incorrect or inaccurate, you need to raise a data source dispute.
-This can be done online (you complete the form electronically, print and submit it by post).
-Alternatively, you can request a disputes form by post by calling 0870 9090 811
+However, if your conviction details are incorrect or inaccurate, you will need to raise a data source dispute.
+This can be done online (you complete the form electronically, print it out and then submit it by post).
+Alternatively, you can request a dispute form by post by ringing the DBS on 03000 200 190.